Raw potato juice is starchy with little natural sweetness.

 NEXT: It helps your heart →

-Potato juice is said to be a treatment of sorts for cardiovascular diseases, as it prevents blockages of the arteries and is beneficial for the heart.
+Potato juice is said to be a treatment (of sorts) for cardiovascular diseases as it prevents blockages of the arteries that’s beneficial for the heart.
 A cup a day can also help to relieve heartburn.

 NEXT: Potatoes are great! →

-And of course: the obvious: Other than being a good source of protein and fiber, potatoes are rich in nutrients like vitamins A and C, a range of B-vitamins, and minerals like calcium, iron, phosphorus and potassium.
+And of course, the obvious: other than being a good source of protein and fiber, potatoes are rich in nutrients like vitamins A B and C, also containing minerals like calcium, iron, phosphorus and potassium.

 NEXT: It soothes your tummy →